SciPhi-AI/R2R/README.md

     poetry run uvicorn examples.basic.app:app
     ```

 2. [`run_client.py`](examples/basic/run_client.py): This example should be run after starting the main application.
-It demonstrates a test of the user client.
-This includes uploading text entries as well as a PDF.
+It demonstrates uploading text entries as well as a PDF with the python client.
+Further, it shows document and user-level management with built-in features.

     ```bash
     poetry run python -m examples.client.test_client
     ```

-2. [`run_pdf_chat.py`](examples/pdf_chat/run_demo.py): A more comprehensive example demonstrating more realistic pdf chat.
+3. [`run_pdf_chat.py`](examples/pdf_chat/run_demo.py): A more comprehensive example demonstrating upload and chat with a more realistic pdf.
     ```bash
     # Ingest pdf
     poetry run python -m examples.pdf_chat.run_demo ingest

     # Ask a question
     poetry run python -m examples.pdf_chat.run_demo search "What are the key themes of Meditations?"
+    ```

+4. [`web`](web/package.json): A web application which is meant to accompany the framework to provide visual intelligence.
+    ```bash
+    cd web && pnpm install
+    # Serve the web app
+    pnpm dev
     ```